pivotal-cf/pivnet-resource/metadata/README.md

   This affects only the display name; the filename of the uploaded file remains the same as that of the local file.

-The top-level `dependencies` key is currently write-only.
+The top-level `dependencies` key is currently only written when getting existing releases via `in` - it is not yet supported when creating releases with `out`.